OmarChaalan/terraform-learning/built-in-functions/notes.md

 - Functions are how you transform, combine, and format data instead
 - Each function exists to solve one specific real problem — not learned for their own sake

-## The 5 I Actually Need to Know Deeply

 ### merge()
 - Combines two or more maps into one
 - If a key exists in both maps, the LATER map wins